 What snapped me out of my stupidity was again illness, not mine this time, but a friend’s.
 Lucy Mason was a designer and maker of textile wall-hangings.
 She was diagnosed with lung cancer a few weeks before my remission began.
 She endured her illness for over two years with grace, courage and humour, always in hope that she would get better, but always aware she might not.
 Eventually the news came through that it was a case of when, not if, she would die.
 This is what it took to rouse me from my self-imposed, childish refusal to believe in what Seamus Heaney calls ‘the power and scope of poetry’.
 I began writing a poem for Lucy, as a present for her, taking the title of one of her wall-hangings as my starting point.
 A race against time (more serious than running a bath), I wrote at traffic lights, in the dark, during meetings and at mealtimes.
 I’m pleased to say that she was able to read the finished poem in the days before even reading was lost to her.
 I am not proud to relate, however, that it took the early death of a friend to reconnect me to the art-form that I love so much.

-If poetry is a great love in your life – how could it not be, you are reading Smiths Knoll –and you feel that love ebbing away: take courage, for it will return.
+If poetry is a great love in your life and you feel that love ebbing away: take courage, for it will return.
 Try running a bath, or reading John Ash.